 - Listen for updates and announcements

-- Cash or checks accepted
+- Cash, check, or card accepted

 - Shop early – quantities are limited